Team chat tips: are you syncing or sinking?

 An obvious way to deal with this is to start using threads.
 If smaller micro-conversations need to happen, keep them to the side so they don’t blur the chat landscape.

 Already use threads?
 Maybe it’s time to separate your teams or workspace into smaller teams altogether.
 Collaboration is great, but only if everyone in the team is included.

-Nobody like meetings, even with Microsoft Teams or Cisco Webex Teams powering them.
+Nobody likes meetings, even with Microsoft Teams or Cisco Webex Teams powering them.
 But, what do people like less than meetings?
 Needless meetings.
 According to The Muse, 67% of meetings are failures.
-That 67% is taken from an average 25 million meetings per day in the US alone.
+That 67% is taken from an average of 25 million meetings per day in the US alone.
 Add to that the 4 hours a week people spend preparing for these meetings and we can agree it’s unproductive.

 The reason behind some of these needless meetings is the silo way of working we continue to see in the modern workplace.
 If everyone was using the same messaging and file sharing app – or had a way to message across platform – it’s not unfair to suggest that we’d spend less time in needless meetings.